NASA-SW-VnV/ikos/doc/install/ROOTLESS.md

 Minimal requirements
 --------------------

 The **bootstrap** script should work on any UNIX environment.
-It has been tested under Archlinux, CentOS, Debian, Fedora, Mac OS X, Red Hat and Ubuntu.
+It has been tested under Arch Linux, CentOS, Debian, Fedora, Mac OS X, Red Hat and Ubuntu.

 The script requires some binary utilities to work properly.